-1. Introduction 4
+1. Int troduction 4

-2. Behaviour Principles 4
+2. Be ehaviour Principles 4

-3. Legislation, statutory requirements and statutory guidance 5
+3. Le gislation, statutory requirements and statutory guidance 5

-4. Related OAT policies 5
+4. Re elated OAT policies 5

-5. Leadership and management 5
+5. Le eadership and management 5

-5. 1.
+5 .1.
 Trustees and governors 5

-5. 2.
+5 .2.
 Principal 6

-5.

-5.
+5 .3.
+Teachers 7

-5.
+5. .4.
+All staff 7

+5 .5.
+Children 7

+5 .6.
+Parents 8

-5. 6.
-Parents Behaviour Curriculum
+6. Be ehaviour Curriculum 8

-6. Behaviour Expectations

-7.
+7. Ве ehaviour Expectations 9

-8. Safeguarding
+8. Sa afeguarding 10

-9. Behaviour expectations and SEND
+9. Be ehaviour expectations and SEND

-10. Responding to Positive Behaviour
+10. Responding to Positive Behaviour 11

 11. Responding to behaviour that is below the expected standard 12

 12. Low level disruptions 12

 13. Sanctions 13

-14. Supporting children following a serious sanction 17
+14. Supporting children following a serious sanction 15

+14 4.1.
+Level 3 15

+14 4.2.
+Level 4 Error!
+Bookman rk not defined.

-15. Alternatives to suspension and Permanent Exclusion 18
+15. Alternatives to suspension and Permanent Exclusion 16

-15 5.1.
-Offsite Direction
+1 5.1.
+Offsite Direction 16

-15 5.2.
-Managed Moves 19
+1 5.2.
+Managed Moves 17

-15 5.3.
-Part Time Timetables 19
+1 5.3.
+Part Time Timetables 17

-16. Adapting sanctions for children with SEND 20
+16. Adapting sanctions for children with SEND 18

-17. Reasonable force 20
+17. Reasonable force

-18. Restraint / Positive handling plans 21
+18. Restraint / Positive handling plans 20

-19. Recording, reporting and responding to incidents of restraint/positive ha
+19. reasor Recording, reporting and responding to incidents of restraint/positive handling/use nable force

-reas sonable force

-20. Behaviour outside of academy premises
+20. Behaviour outside of academy premises 20

-21. Searching, screening and confiscation 22
+21. Searching, screening and confiscation 21

-22. Suspected criminal behaviour 23
+22. Suspected criminal behaviour 22

-23. Child on child abuse sexual violence and sexual harassment 23
+23. Child on child abuse sexual violence and sexual harassment 22

-24. Behaviour incidents online 24
+24. Behaviour incidents online 23

-25. Malicious allegations 24
+25. Malicious allegations 23

-26. Mobile phones 24
+26. Mobile phones 23

-27. Transition 25
+27. Transition 23

-27. 1.
-Inducting incoming children 25
+27.1.
+Inducting incoming children 24

-27. 2.
-Preparing outgoing children for transition 25
+27.2.
+Preparing outgoing children for transition 24

-28. Staff induction, development and support 25
+28. Staff induction, development and support 24

-29. Monitoring and evaluating academy behaviour 25
+29. Monitoring and evaluating academy behaviour 24

-30. Children's Voice 26
+30. Children's Voice 25

-31. Complaints 26
+31. Complaints 25

-Appe endix 1 - Template letters to parent/carer 27
+Appen dix 1 - Template letters to parent/carer 26

-endix 2 - Ormiston Academy Trust Reintegration Strategy
+Appen dix 2 - Ormiston Academy Trust Reintegration Strategy 29

-1.Introduction
+1. Introduction

 - 1.1.
 The main purpose of the Behaviour Policy is to ensure that all children are safe and that academies create a culture where everyone is supported to have positive behaviour.
 All children should be able to learn in environments that are calm, safe and supportive and are free from disruption.
 All OAT academies are committed to inclusivity and implementing strategies that reduce bias and support individual children's needs.
 Where 'parent' is used in this policy this should be taken to include guardian or carer.

 - 1.2.
 Excellent behaviour is achieved through a positive and consistent academy culture, underpinned by a commitment to OAT's four values:

 - Anyone can excel

 - Enjoy the challenge

 - Share what is best

 - Be inclusive

-- 1.3.
 These are further reflected through the academy's mission statement: